Gislebertus

 The Annunciation to the Magi (Saint-Lazare, 1120-30)

 This famous capital from the church of Saint-Lazare in Autun is masterful in how much it conveys through its simple effective composition. the three kings are shown sleeping; they are identified by their number and their crowns.
 As they sleep, they have a vision of an angel, only the upper part of whom is shown, the rest being hidden behind the blanket of the sleeping magi.
 The angel gestures to the magi, and to the star above them, and we can almost hear his directions to them.
-The lines marking the folds of the angel's robes, and of the blanket, add dynamism to the composition that evokes the swirling drapery of the Parthenon's metopes: see for example south metope No 30, Battle of the Lapith and the Centaurs.
+The lines marking the folds of the angel's robes, and of the blanket, add dynamism to the composition that evokes the swirling drapery of the metopes at the Parthenon: see for example south metope No 30, Battle of the Lapith and the Centaurs.

 Although Gislebertus would undoubtedly have worked with numerous assistants, his works from this period can be clearly identified as he took the unusual step at the time of signing his work very prominently with the words 'Gislebertus hoc fecit' (Gislebertus made this).
 The fact he was allowed to do so, is an indication that he was highly regarded in his own time.